Jingo88/Just_Another_React_Tutorial/README.md

 * Inside our container we will use a built in function called `getInitialState`
 * `getInitialState()`
-	* ES6 for `function getInitialState()`
+	* This is the ES6 way of writing `function getInitialState()`
 	* This is a built in React function that must ALWAYS return a Object
 	* This object is immutable
 		* If `search` was a key in your state you cannot change it in the following manner `this.search = blah`
 		* we'll cover how to change the state object in following branches
-	* You can pass this whole object or just specific parts to the component being called in `render()`
+	* You can pass this whole object or just specific parts to the component being called in components `render()` function
 * `handleUserSubmit()`
 	* This is our own function built to handle an event
 	* This event listener will be passed down to the component
 * Now when we render our `HomeComponent` we'll use JSX syntax to pass in the props.
+* Feel free to stick console logs inside of the components functions any time to make sure your data is correct
-* Feel free to check out the console.log for "this.state"
+	* check out the console.log for "this.state"

 ##### HomeComponent